bertlr/GCodeViewer/README.md

 # Usage

+Click in menu: "Window" -> "G-Code Contour" to show the output window for the contour plot.

 Just select some lines of code and click the toolbar button: ![toolbar button](src/org/roiderh/gcode/Drehwerkzeug_24x24.png "toolbar button") to show the toolpath.
 The first line must contain the x and z parameter.